A Guide to Shaving Your Head with Acne

 The Shaving Process

-Once you've completed your shave, it's time to rinse your scalp with cool water to close pores and soothe any irritation.
-Pat gently to dry; no vigorous scrubbing is needed here!
+Once you're done, rinse your scalp with cool water to close pores and soothe any irritation.
+Pat gently to dry; no vigorous scrubbing!

-After drying, apply an alcohol-free aftershave or moisturizer that won't clog your pores.
+After drying, apply an alcohol-free aftershave or lightweight moisturizer that won't clog your pores.

-Before we share tips on preventing or avoiding pimples when shaving, you need to be sure that you're dealing with acne and not razor bumps or scalp folliculitis, which can be similar in appearance.
+Before we share tips on preventing or avoiding pimples when shaving, be sure you're dealing with acne and not razor bumps or scalp folliculitis.
+They can look the same but need different care.

 Keep Your Scalp Clean